Read and report vaccine reactions, harassment and failures.

 There is a gap in medical knowledge in terms of doctors being able to predict who will have an adverse reaction to pneumococcal vaccination, and who will not.

-Children receiving multiple vaccines simultaneously may be more at risk for developing complications as studies have found that children receiving the pneumococcal conjugate vaccine (PCV13) at the same time as the trivalent inactivated influenza vaccine (IIV) were nearly six-times more likely to develop febrile seizures.
+Children receiving multiple vaccines simultaneously may be more at risk for developing complications as studies have found that children receiving the pneumococcal conjugate vaccine (PCV) at the same time as the trivalent inactivated influenza vaccine (IIV) were nearly six-times more likely to develop febrile seizures.

 Healthy adults receiving a second dose of pneumococcal polysaccharide vaccine (PPSV23) within a few years of a first dose may also be at higher risk of complications as revaccination has been noted to be associated with more frequent and severe localized injection site reactions.